DuckHunt-discord/duckhunt.me-docs/players-guide/events.md

 > Bullets are deflected by strong wind

 There is an 8% more chance you'll miss a shot.
 The sight is not really useful with this event.

+## UN Treaty

+> AP and Explosive ammo are disabled.
+Super ducks are worth more exp, since they are getting rare.

+Also of note, armored ducks won't resist during this event.

 ## Restarting